MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 1. Add native reference to the generated earlier fat framework, as well as each dependency of that framework.
 In this case, add both SwiftFrameworkProxy and Gigya framework native references to the binding project:

     - To add native framework references, open finder and navigate to the folder with the frameworks.
 Drag and drop the frameworks under the Native References location in the Solution Explorer.
-Alternatively, you can use the context menu option on the Native References folder and click **Add Native Reference** to look up the frameworks and add them.
+Alternatively, you can use the context menu option on the Native References folder and click **Add Native Reference** to look up the frameworks and add them:

     ![visual studio project structure native references](walkthrough-images/visualstudio-project-structure-nativerefs.png)